OpenJDK

-OpenJDK (Open Java Development Kit) is a free and open-source implementation of the Java Platform, Standard Edition (Java SE).
+OpenJDK (Open Java Development Kit) is an implementation of the Java Platform, Standard Edition (Java SE).
 It is the result of an effort Sun Microsystems began in 2006, four years before the company was acquired by Oracle Corporation.
-The implementation is licensed under the GNU General Public License 2 with a linking exception, preventing components that linked to the Java Class Library becoming subject to the terms of the GPL license.
-OpenJDK is the official reference implementation of Java SE since version 7, and is the most popular distribution of the JDK.
+OpenJDK is free and open-source software released under the GNU General Public License (GPL) version 2 with a GPL linking exception, preventing components that linked to the Java Class Library becoming subject to the terms of the GPL license.
+OpenJDK is the official reference implementation of Java SE since version 7, and is the most popular JDK distribution.

 History

 Sun's promise and initial release

 Sun announced in JavaOne 2006 that Java would become open-source software, and on October 25, 2006, at the Oracle OpenWorld conference, Jonathan Schwartz said that the company intended to announce the open-sourcing of the core Java Platform within 30 to 60 days.

 Sun released the Java HotSpot virtual machine and compiler as free software under the GNU General Public License on November 13, 2006, with a promise that the rest of the JDK (which includes the Java Runtime Environment) would be placed under the GPL by March 2007, "except for a few components that Sun does not have the right to publish in source form under the GPL".
 According to free-software advocate Richard Stallman, this would end the "Java trap", the vendor lock-in that he argues applied to Java and programs written in Java.